Controvv/Vanta-MK.I/Printed Parts/Strain Wave Gearbox/Info.md

 ShareAlike — If you remix, transform, or build upon the material, you must distribute your contributions under the same license.

-# 🔧 Modifications I Made:
+# Modifications I Made:
 Redesigned the output shaft to resemble that of a standard NEMA 17 motor.

-Made the shaft a separate part that threads into the output gear for horizontal printing to improved strength.
+Made the shaft a separate part that threads into the output gear for horizontal printing for improved strength.

 Adjusted the mounting pattern to match NEMA 17 hole spacing for direct compatibility with standard brackets.